-This chapter deals specifically with the GoIRA's plans for carrying out and commissioning operational research (OR) as it relates to programming across all sectors included in this Strategic Plan.
+This chapter deals specifically with the GOIRA's plans for carrying out and commissioning operational research (OR) as it relates to programming across all sectors included in this strategy.

-To address underlying causes for achieving food security and nutrition, the systematic integration of nutrition-sensitive interventions into the related key sector's programs is essential.
-Though there are global evidence and proposals for a range of nutrition-sensitive interventions, their effectiveness under the given context requires further research.
+To address underlying causes for achieving food security and nutrition through the systematic integration of nutrition sensitive interventions into the related key sector's programmes is essential.
+Though there is global evidence and proposals for a range of nutrition sensitive interventions, their effectiveness under the given context requires further research.

-AFSeN-A Strategic Plan's Strategic Objective (SO) 9, and its respective action areas (9.3.3. in particular), are to identify and conduct operations research of key interventions to assess feasibility and effectiveness to allow for timely plan adjustments to reach the goals.
+AFSeN-A's Strategic Objective 9, and its respective action areas (9.3.3.) in particular, are to identify and conduct operations research of key interventions to proof feasibility and effectiveness to allow for timely plan adjustments to reach the goals.
 It encompasses a range of operations research.

-OR is defined as "the use of systematic research techniques for program decision-making to achieve a specific outcome...providing policymakers and managers with evidence that they can use to improve program operations" (WHO, 2003).
-It addresses issues relating to the design, management, and organization of service delivery, costs and other factors leading to the desired change and impact.
-OR thus seeks to guide choices on the allocation and nature of inputs and processes respectively within the program cycle to achieve optimal gains in reaching targets and goals.
+OR is defined as "the use of systematic research techniques for program decision-making to achieve a specific outcome...providing policy makers and managers with evidence that they can use to improve program operations".
+It addresses issues relating to the design, management and organisation of service delivery, costs and other factors leading to the desired change and impact.
+OR thus seeks to guide choices on the allocation and nature of inputs and processes respectively within the programme cycle to achieve optimal gains in reaching targets and goals.

-Similar to academic research, OR call for the utilization of systematic methods of quantitative or qualitative data collection and analysis.
-However, it differs from academic research in that, ultimately, the validity of operational research rests upon its usefulness and utilization within the given context and approach applied (WHO and Global Fund, 2008).
+Similar to academic research, OR call for the utilisation of systematic methods of quantitative or qualitative data collection and analysis.
+However, it differs from academic research in that, ultimately, the validity of operational research rests upon its usefulness and utilisation within the given context and approach applied.

-Afghanistan faces a range of challenges that can constrain or inhibit effective program implementation relevant to food security and nutrition.
+Afghanistan faces a range of challenges which can constrain or inhibit effective programme implementation relevant to food security and nutrition.
 These include, but are not limited to, a lack of financial and human resources, low levels of institutional capacity together with widespread insecurity and inaccessibility.
-Social and cultural norms also determine the use of services and desired improvements in behaviors and practices.
+Social and cultural norms determine as well the use of services and desired improvements in behaviours and practices.
 In addition, implementation contexts within Afghanistan vary greatly and can change quickly.
-Programs will need to be able to respond accordingly.
+Programmes will need to be able to respond accordingly.

-The AFSeN-A includes interventions that have, over recent years, been funded by international donors and/or are implemented through international partners only; hence, there is little experience within the public sector.
-OR will provide an opportunity to assess the feasibility and effectiveness of delivering such key nutrition services through the public sector.
+The AFSeN-A includes interventions that have, over the recent years, been funded by international donors and/or are implemented through international partners only, hence, there is little experience within the public sector.
+OR will provide an opportunity to assess feasibility and effectiveness of delivering such key service through the public sector.

 There is some experience with regard to OR in Afghanistan.
-The Ministry of Public Health (MoPH) had conducted OR for assessing community health worker performance in Afghanistan in 2006-2007, which included the incorporation of nutrition as one of the technical areas and themes.
+The MOPH had conducted OR for assessing the CHW performance in Afghanistan, 2006-2007, the study did as well incorporate nutrition as one of the technical areas and themes.